 - Click here to see a detailed description of the duties of a product marketing manager.

 The 280 Group helps companies define, launch and market breakthrough new products by providing Consultants, Contractors, Training, and Templates.
 They have been so kind as to provide a PDF entitled, “Product Marketing Vs Product Management,” which further explains the roles of product management and product marketing.

 Their website contains a LOT of valuable resources for product management and product marketing, plus they have some terrific “Toolkits” for Product Management, Product Roadmaps, Best programs, Developer Programs, MRD Outlines, Feature Matrix and much more.

 As a Senior VP at several multi-billion dollar companies and numerous start-ups, I have always struggled to find world-class Product Marketing Managers.
-Unfortunately, there aren’t a whole lot of well rounded PMM’s available.
+Unfortunately, there isn’t a lot of well rounded PMM’s available.
 For this reason, I am usually required to train whoever I’ve got–and most training initiates with a course at Pragmatic Marketing.

 - Role of Product Management.
-Who does what within the organization.
+Who does what within the organization?